 Cold splash of banking reality

-While pondering the place of RPA in banking, we cannot ignore one of the most precious things in the business world.
+While pondering the place of RPA in banking industry, we cannot ignore one of the most precious things in the business world.
 Time.
 To be more precise, the time of your clients.
 Have you ever put yourself in customers’ shoes when it comes to time limitations in banking services?
 If not, we’ll walk you through the whole process.

 Just a simple example from a loan application procedure: